jroettenbacher/phd_base/docs/setup.rst

 :py:func:`pylim.helpes.get_path` also accepts a campaign keyword as well to switch between different campaigns.

 .. attention::
    The ``config.toml`` file has to be in the current working directory of the python console.
 So when you run a script in a different folder (like :file:`processing`) be sure to copy your most recent ``config.toml`` to that folder as well.
+Or you change into the directory with the ``config.toml`` using :py:func:`os.chdir`.

 There are two ways of setting up paths to your local data source: